Developers: Christian Whitehead,

 - Menu: Goes to the main menu, in case this dev menu isn't exciting enough for you.

-- Level Select: Jumps to the fancier level select screen mentioned previously.
+- Level Select: Jumps to the fancier Level Select screen mentioned previously.

-- Credits: This one goes to the credits.
+- Credits: Goes to the credits.

 - Titanic Monarch Zone 3: The final boss area.